 Our members are active or retired airline pilots.
 We support active and aspiring pilots with career support and mentoring.
 We publish an electronic newsletter (members only) three or more times annually, and have an annual conference at various locations around the world.
-The last few years we have gathered for "playdates" to attend "Come From Away," an incredible Broadway play about one of our founding members, Beverley Bass.
+The last few years we have gathered for "play dates" to attend "Come From Away," an incredible Broadway play about one of our founding members, Beverley Bass.
+We maintain the worldwide numbers for female airline pilots and captains.

 We hope to create greater visibility, acceptance, and understanding of women airline pilots for the general public around the world.
 If you meet our membership requirements (listed on our website), we would love to have you join us and help us achieve our goals.